-Develop an individualized perioperative patient plan of care by implementing:
+Develop an individualized perianesthesia plan of care.

-Performing interventions to maintain the status of the patientâ™s genitourinary, gastrointestinal, musculoskeletal, endocrine, respiratory, cardiovascular, and neurological systems and fluid, electrolyte, and acid-base balances at or above baseline levels.
+Performing interventions to maintain the status of the patientâ™s genitourinary, gastrointestinal, musculoskeletal, endocrine, respiratory, cardiovascular, and neurological systems, and fluid, electrolyte, and acid-base balances at or above baseline levels.

 Performing interventions to ensure the patient is at or returned to normothermia at the conclusion of the immediate postoperative period.

-Performing interventions to protect the patient from infection.
+Performing interventions to protect patient from infection.

-Involving the patient or designated support person actively in decisions affecting his or her perioperative plan of care and the rehabilitation process.
+Involving patient or designated support person actively in decisions affecting his or her perioperative plan of care and the rehabilitation process.

-Protecting the patientâ™s rights, dignity, and privacy.
+Protecting patientâ™s rights, dignity, and privacy.

 Evaluate the patientâ™s progress toward attaining outcomes.

-Transfer care as applicable.
+Transfer care as needed.